IequalsFt/quantopt-group.github.io/content/authors/Meng/_index.md

 ---
 # Display name
-title: Zhen Cui
+title: Meng Niu

 # Full Name (for SEO)
-first_name: Zhen
+first_name: Meng
-last_name: Cui
+last_name: Niu

 # Is this the primary user of the site?
 superuser: true